Expires on: XX-XX-XXXX

-In addition to a distinguished military career, Col. Bentley is an accomplished athlete boasting a 30-year commitment to health and fitness including eight Marine Corps Marathon finishes.
+In addition to a distinguished military career, Col. Bentley is an accomplished athlete with a lifetime commitment to health and fitness.
 He grew up playing a variety of sports through high school including baseball, softball, basketball, soccer, football and wrestling.
-In college, he played football, participated in various intramurals and was on the boxing team at The Citadel.
-Col. Bentley is a well-rounded athlete who has completed numerous triathlons at Olympic, sprint, duathlon and half iron distances.
+In college, he played football, participated in various intramurals, and was on the boxing team.

 A wide variety of volunteer positions will be available offering numerous ways for individuals and groups to support event day.
 Opportunities for Marine Corps 17.75K volunteer registration is now open.